Reverse Information Projections and Optimal E-statistics: Background

 \subsection{Preliminaries}

 We work with a measurable space $(\Omega, \mathcal{F})$ and, unless specified otherwise, all measures will be defined on this space.
 Throughout, $P$ will denote a finite measure and $\mathcal{C}$ a set of finite measures, such that $P$ and all $Q\in\mathcal{C}$ have densities w.r.t. a common $\sigma$-finite measure $\mu$.
 These densities will be denoted with lowercase, i.e.\ $p$ and $q$ respectively.
-We will assume throughout that $\mathcal{C}$ is $\sigma$-convex, i.e.\ closed under countable mixtures, though we will refer to this simply as `convex'.
+We will assume throughout that $\mathcal{C}$ is convex, i.e.\ closed under finite mixtures.
+In Section~\ref{sec:convexity} and in more detail in Appendix~\ref{ap:convexity} we discuss how our results would be affected if we were to adopt stronger notions of convexity like $\sigma$-convexity (closed under countable mixtures), or Choquet-convexity (closed under arbitrary mixtures).
 Furthermore, we assume that there exists at least one $Q^*\in \mathcal{C}$ such that $P\ll Q^*$.
-On the one hand, this ensures that $D(P\|Q\rightsquigarrow \mathcal{C})$ is a well-defined number in $[0,\infty]$ for any $Q\in \mathcal{C}$.
-On the other hand, it aligns with our philosophy when we turn to hypothesis testing, in which case $P$ and all $Q\in\mathcal{C}$ will be probability distributions and serve as the alternative and null hypothesis respectively.
-We will consider $P$ mostly as a tool to gather evidence against $\mathcal{C}$, so that it does not make sense to consider the case in which $P$ puts mass on events that cannot occur according to the null, as the null hypothesis can be discredited in such scenarios regardless of how much mass $P$ puts on the event.
+This assumption is needed to ensure that $D(P\|Q\rightsquigarrow \mathcal{C})$ is a well-defined number in $[0,\infty]$ for any $Q\in \mathcal{C}$.